bakame-php/http-structured-fields/README.md

 For each of those top-level types, the package provide a dedicated value object to parse the textual representation of the field and to serialize the value object back to the textual representation.

-- Parsing is done via a common named constructor `fromHttpValue`.
+- Parsing is done via a common named constructor `fromHttpValue` which expects the Header or Trailer string value.
-- Serializing is done via a common `toField` public method.
+- Serializing is done via a common `toHttpValue` public method.
+The method returns the normalized string representation suited for HTTP textual representation

 ```php
 use Bakame\Http\StructuredFields\Dictionary;